-It might not seem like a great reason to request a book but I was really curious what the book would be like and I recently got it in the mail!
-While watching over our water pump at home I ended up reading this 35 page chapter book.
+I received this book for free in exchange for an honest review via Pegasus Publishers.
+I picked this book out because it was written by an 8-year-old.
+It might not seem like a great reason to request a book but I was really curious what the book would be like.
+While watching over our water pump at home I ended up reading this 35-page chapter book.

 The Enchanted Oasis is about a family of fennecs called The Fennec family, which consist of Mrs. and Mr. Fennec, Francine, and Flora, all of whom are adventurous and stubborn.
 One day, after they’ve finished their hibernation period, they go out and find themselves befriending a scorpion called Mr. Spike who has magically and mysteriously lost his home called The Enchanted Oasis.
 He tells the family about having eaten a date without washing it, which was advised against, and the next thing he knew he was in the middle of the Arabian Desert!
 Feeling bad for the creature, the Fennec family embark on a journey to help Mr. Spike find his home

 I haven’t read too many children’s books in my life, considering I only started reading books regularly in eighth grade, but I felt there was something lacking in this book.
 It had a clear beginning, middle, end, characters, problem, and resolution, and everything was told clearly but it didn’t have anything that made it stand out.
 There were moments where I chuckled slightly or thought something was cute but nothing that really grabbed me.

 I mention this because reading is something younger people don’t do and having a younger brother, it’s always hard to find books for him to read.
 A lot of the kids I know tend to gravitate towards humorous books because it entertains them so I wouldn’t really recommend this book to older children.